fruitsamples/AQOfflineRenderTest/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.2, added CFBundleIconFiles in Info.plist.
+Version 1.1, upgraded project to build with the iOS 4.0 SDK.
 Version 1.0, tested with iPhone OS 2.2.1.
 First public release.

 ================================================================================
-Copyright (C) 2009 Apple Inc. All rights reserved.
+Copyright (C) 2009-2010 Apple Inc. All rights reserved.